ppriyankasen/IDV-5.9.1-IsEmpty-Issue/README.md

 # Getting Started with Identity Vault in @ionic/angular

-This application walks through the basic setup and use of Ionic's Identity Vault in an `@ionic/angular` application.
-Rather than connecting to a back end service and storing the session data this application will just store information that you type in and tell it to store.
+In this tutorial we will walk through the basic setup and use of <a href="https://ionic.io/products/identity-vault" target="_blank">Ionic's Identity Vault</a> in an `@ionic/angular` application.

+The most common use case of Identity Vault is to connect to a back end service and store user session data.
+For the purpose of this tutorial, the application we build will not connect to an actual service.
+Instead, the application will simply store information that you type in and tell it to store.

  Almost all of the work done here will be concentrated on a couple of files:

 - `src/app/vault.service.ts`: a service that abstracts the logic associated with using Identity Vault.
 This methods and properties here model what might be done in a real application.
 - `src/app/home/home.page.ts`: the main view will have several form controls that allow the user to manipulate the vault.
 An application would not typically do this.
 Rather, it would call the methods from `vault-service.ts` within various workflows.
 In this "getting started" demo application, however, this allows us to easily play around with the various APIs to see how they behave.

 ## Generate the Application

-The first thing we need to do is generate our application.
+The first step to take is to generate our application:

 ```bash
 ionic start getting-started-iv-angular blank --type=angular --capacitor